mozilla/addon-sdk/cfx/README.md

         "en-US": {// language code
           "key": "translation" // key to translate => translated key }
+      },
+      "limitTo": [ // Optional list of white-listed files to accept into the xpi
+                   // Used to select which module will be copied "/sdk/addon-kit/lib/page-mod.js",
+        "..."
+      ],
+      "preferences": { // Optional dictionnary of preferences fields supported
+                       // by this addon
+        { "type": "string"            // Preference type, can be string, bool
+                                      // or integer,
+          "name": "stringPreference", // Preference internal name,
+          "value": string, bool or integer, // Preference default value, "title": "string"           // Preference title.
+        },
+        ...
       }
       // All these `harness-options` attributes are used to build the xpi
       // but you can pass other attributes.
 They will be written into